-- 123 EFRAG expresses sympathy for the proposed requirements to disclose tax and NCI effects for all the adjustments in the MPM reconciliation as this would bring more transparency in the usage of management performance measures.
+- effects for all the adjustments in the MPM reconciliation as this would bring more transparency in the usage of management performance measures.
 However, based on the feedback received during the field test with preparers, EFRAG raises concerns related to balancing costs and benefits of this requirement.
-Consequently, EFRAG suggests the IASB to reconsider this requirement, such as to limit this requirement to income tax and NCI effects only if an entity presents an adjusted EPS ratio based on the MPM. - 124 With specific reference to the benefits, EFRAG challenges the real possibility of achieving robust guidance in respect to disclosing tax and NCI effects.
-Namely, EFRAG considers the feedback from preparers about the complexity of the requirement, which may result in the need to use proxies, particularly when operating in difficult jurisdictions.
+Consequently, EFRAG suggests the IASB to reconsider this requirement, such as to limit this requirement to income tax and NCI effects only if an entity presents an adjusted Earnings Per Share (EPS ratio based on the MPM. - 131 With specific reference to the benefits, EFRAG challenges the real possibility of achieving robust guidance in respect to disclosing tax and NCI effects.
+Namely, EFRAG considers the feedback from preparers about the complexity of the requirement, which may result in the need to use proxies, particularly when the group operates in various tax regimes.
 In effect, the use of proxies may result in lower relevance of the disclosed financial information.
-EFRAG, therefore, questions whether the resulting information would actually be relevant in all cases. - 125 Finally, EFRAG questions auditability of this information, in particular when proxies are used.
+EFRAG, therefore, questions whether the resulting information would actually be reliable without an entity incurring incremental operational efforts to collect the required information and to prepare reliable financial information. - 132 Finally, EFRAG questions auditability of this information, in particular when proxies are used.